Percin0/RDPersistence-w-Ngrok/README.md

 # Usage
 - Choose username and password and the RDP port.
 - Set your Ngrok's key
-- Run RDPerciRock.bat on victim
+- Run RDPerciNgrok.bat on victim
 - Connect to victim with the username&password created using the Ngrok's url